Bennis of the Brown Shield

 Appearance and Character

 Bennis wore brown breeches, a roughspun tunic, and horsehide boots.
 His brown surcoat covered his rusted mail, and his swordbelt was a cord of boiled leather.
-Bennis wielded a longsword and carried a a tall kite shield of dark unpainted wood girded with iron.
+Bennis wielded a longsword and carried a tall kite shield of dark unpainted wood girded with iron.
 The hedge knight rode a shaggy garron but did not treat it well.

 Bennis met Ser Arlan of Pennytree and his squire, Dunk, when a group of hedge knights were hired by a Dornish merchant to guard him between Lannisport and the Prince's Pass.
 Bennis was cruel to the young Dunk, pinching and taunting him.
 After one of the other knights went missing, it was rumored he had been murdered by Bennis following an argument.